Planning your pregnancy

 You can also get plenty of support to help you stop smoking.

-For more information on planning and preparing for pregnancy, and what to expect at each stage of pregnancy, visit the pregnancy hub on the NHS Choices website.
+For more information on planning and preparing for pregnancy, and what to expect at each stage of pregnancy, visit the pregnancy hub on the NHS website.

 Women with diabetes can find useful information on the Diabetes UK website.

 A patient information leaflet on improving your health throughout your pregnancy is available in the 'downloads' section.